Is Cocaine a Stimulant or Depressant?

 What Are Common Slang Terms for Cocaine?

 As with all illegal drugs, cocaine is known by a long list of street names when bought and sold on the black market.
+Cocaine is a common street drug, often sold illegally in powder or crack form, and its distribution and use carry significant risks, including exposure to dangerous practices and unregulated substances.
 Common slang terms for cocaine include:

 • Coke